The official blog of the Lung Institute.

 Try these tips to see if they help to make your next dining out experience more enjoyable.
 Just because you have been diagnosed with a lung disease like COPD doesn’t mean you can’t enjoy the small things in life.

-The Lung Institute has helped several COPD sufferers regain their quality of life through stem cell therapy.
+The Lung Institute has helped several COPD sufferers regain their quality of life through cellular therapy.
 If you or a loved one suffers from lung disease, contact one of our patient coordinators today at (800) 729-3065 to see if you qualify.